easysoftware/developer-portal-devs/docs/Getting_started/Support-and-tools.md

 - Monitors and solves bugs from *bugsnag*:
   - Close rare case (and these, which are connected with application restart)
-  - Reassingns non-critical bugs to [Vendula Kreuzová](https://es.easyproject.com/users/2237/profile) (so the team can go through them during bug meeting on every Tuesday)
+  - Reassigns non-critical bugs to [Vendula Kreuzová](https://es.easyproject.com/users/2237/profile) (so the team can go through them during bug meeting on every Tuesday)
   - Critical bugs - make sure they are fixed (solve on your own, process them, delegate them,...)

 >   Free time left?
-Solve buggs, do some refactoring and other stuff
+Solve bugs, do some refactoring and other stuff